 The one-dollar program is a specialized program that allows low-income or mid-income homebuyers to purchase HUD homes with a value of less than $25,000, and that has been on the market for over six months, for only $1 down.
 This is an incredible deal that almost eliminates the downpayment for greater accessibility for homeowners of all income levels.

 There has never been a better time to buy a home.
 Interest rates are low and sellers are eager to view a buyer’s offer.
 HUD homes are no different.
 While the HUD home process may take a bit more patience than buying from a private seller, the lowered down payments and home cost make it worthwhile in the end.
-When you work with a home buying specialist at Hero Home Programs, the savings can add up even more.
-Contact them today to determine your eligibility.
+When you work with a home buying specialist at Hero Home Programs™, the savings can add up even more.
+Contact us today to determine your eligibility.